 After your watch restarts, go check to see if it records your heart rate during a workout.

-- Open the Settings app on your iPhone, and scroll down to Privacy.
+1. Open the Settings app on your iPhone and scroll down to Privacy & Security.

-Once you make sure those settings are on, open the Watch app on your iPhone.
+Once you ensure those settings are on, open the Watch app on your iPhone.

-- First, you want to check to see if Workout Power Saving Mode is on.
+1. For older watchOS versions that don’t support low power mode, you want to check to see if Workout Power Saving Mode is on.
 If it is, you need to turn it off.
-To do so, scroll down to Workout and if it is on, turn it off.

 If any of those settings were incorrect, that is most likely the reason why your Apple Watch was not recording your heart rate.